mihir1739/React-NFT-MarketPlace/README.md

 2. open terminal on vscode on the same project.
 3. Type "npm install".
 4. Then type "npm start".
+5. It will get opened on your browser in a while.

 # Getting Started with Create React App